christopherobin/mage/lib/processMessenger/Readme.md

 When the master send a broadcast message, all the workers will receive an event, but not the master.
-When a worker send a broadcast message, the master and all the workers, including the sender, will receive an event.
+When a worker send a broadcast message, the master and all the workers, except the sender, will receive an event.

 ### messenger.send([string|number] destination, string message, object data)